-Gum disease continues getting worse if you do not get the treatment you need.
+Gum disease continues getting worse if you do not get the orthodontic treatment you need.
 It progresses to periodontitis, then advanced periodontitis.
 These conditions destroy bone needed to support teeth, also damaging soft tissues.
-Eventually and without periodontal treatment, you can suffer loose teeth or even tooth loss.
+Eventually and without periodontal treatment in Johns Creek, GA, you can suffer loose teeth or even tooth loss.

 Patient education plays a big role in ensuring you do not develop gum disease.
 This patient information helps you understand how to properly care for your teeth and see the signs of early gum disease.
 It also guides you to schedule a visit with your dentist or orthodontist, if you notice signs of poor gum health.

-If you need periodontal treatment Johns Creek GA, the earlier you receive this care, the better.
+If you need periodontal treatment in Johns Creek, GA, the earlier you receive this care, the better.
 In fact, through early treatment, you are less likely to suffer permanent damage to your gums, teeth, and bone.

 Symptoms of Periodontitis

-If you show signs of periodontitis, you need oral hygiene orthodontics in Johns Creek, GA.
+If you show signs of periodontitis, you need oral hygiene orthodontics.
 This care takes place through an orthodontist or periodontist Johns, Creek GA trusts.